mesalock-linux/mesapy/README.md

 # License

 MesaPy is provided under the 3-Clause BSD license.
-For a copy, see the LICENSE file.
+MesaPy is built upon PyPy, for a detailed license, see the LICENSE file.